nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/GWAS_json.md

 This is the JSON script for our demo workflow.
-It should be saved with a ".json" extensions.
+It should be saved with a ".json" extension.

 ```
 {